Appeal to the Reader’s Emotion

 This statement is true.
 Think about how happy you will be if it is true.

-Now that, hopefully, we have cleared up any confusion as to how an appeal to emotion, and pathos are different, we can look at some examples of an appeal to emotion.
+Now that, hopefully, we have cleared up any confusion as to how an appeal to emotion and pathos are different, we can look at some examples of emotional appeal.

 Take a look at this one:

 There is no such thing as objective truth in the world.
 It’s all about your perspective.
 I heard about a six-year-old girl who became an orphan and was left to fend for herself.
 She was on the verge of starving to death, and like anyone would do, she went into a store, grabbed some food off the shelf, went back to the alley she had been living in, and started eating it.
 Who are we to say that is wrong?